oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ~~~
 {: #fig-arch-basic title="Basic Transaction Tokens Architecture"}

-1. External endpoint is invoked using conventional  mechanism such as an OAuth 2.0 Access token.
+1. External endpoint is invoked using conventional authorization mechanism such as an OAuth 2.0 Access token.
-2. External endpoint provides context and incoming  (e.g., access token) to the TTS.
+2. External endpoint provides context and incoming authorization (e.g., access token) to the TTS.
 3. TTS mints a Txn-Token that provides immutable context for the transaction and returns it to the requester.
-4. The external endpoint initiates a call to an internal workload and provides the Txn-Token as .
+4. The external endpoint initiates a call to an internal workload and provides the Txn-Token as authorization.
 5. Subsequent calls to other internal workloads use the same Txn-Token to authorize calls.
-6. Responses are provided to calling workloads based on successful  by the invoked workloads.
+6. Responses are provided to calling workloads based on successful authorization by the invoked workloads.
-7. Response provided to external endpoint based on successful  by the invoked workload.
+7. Response provided to external endpoint based on successful authorization by the invoked workload.
 8. External client is provided a response to the external invocation.

 ## Internally Initiated Txn-Token Flow